IXarea/LittleGAN-report/README.md

 # SmileGAN-paper
-the source code of "SmileGAN: Conditional Facial Image Generation and Adjustment"
+the source code of the paper "SmileGAN: Conditional Facial Image Generation and Adjustment"